- Use Object Storage

 - Use recommended proxy size (8C/32GB)

-Sizing the VBO compute infrastructure is based on the amount of objects which need to be processed in the backup.
-The following list shows what counts as an object for Veeam Backup for Office 365:
+Sizing the VB365 compute infrastructure is based on the amount of objects which need to be processed in the backup.
+The following list shows what counts as an object for Veeam Backup for Microsoft 365:

 For Exchange Online and On-Premises